Casualties of the Russo-Ukrainian war: Total casualties

+Political scientist Neta Crawford estimated 323,000 dead in the war by July 2025, with an average rate of 7,690 killed per month—surpassing the average of 2,826 killed per month in the Gaza war and 772 killed in the War in Afghanistan (2001–2021).
+According to Crawford, while civilians accounted for 80 percent of the fatalities in the Gaza War and 26 percent in the War in Afghanistan, four percent of those killed in Ukraine were civilians.

+Russian losses

-On 21 September 2022, Russia's Ministry of Defence confirmed that 5,937 Russian soldiers had been killed in combat.
-It also claimed 61,207 Ukrainian soldiers had been killed and 49,368 wounded by this point.
+In September 2022, Russia's Ministry of Defence confirmed that 5,937 Russian soldiers had been killed in combat.
+In addition, the DPR confirmed that by 22 December 2022, 4,163 of their servicemen had been killed and 17,329 wounded.
+Subsequently, leaked US intelligence documents cited the Russian FSB that Russian forces suffered 110,000 casualties by 28 February 2023.

+Wagner PMC chief Yevgeny Prigozhin confirmed that his organization had lost over 20,000 troops killed by 25 May 2023.
+He went on to claim that overall, the Russian military had lost 120,000 dead in Ukraine by late June 2023.
+He accused the Ministry of Defence of systematically downplaying Russian losses.

-According to BBC News Russian and the Mediazona news website, out of 17,375 Russian soldiers and contractors whose deaths they had documented by 16 March 2023, 10.6 percent (1,849) were officers, while 12 percent (2,077) were Motorized Rifle Troops and 9.3 percent (1,619) were members of the Russian Airborne Forces (VDV).
-In addition, 9.1 percent (1,583) of Russian soldiers whose deaths had been confirmed were people who were mobilized, while 12 percent (2,092) were convicts.
-The BBC further stated that "Every week, we discover new evidence of Russian military funerals in different localities of Russia, which were not reported by local authorities.
-Based on these observations, we can assume that the list of confirmed losses maintained by the BBC contain at least 40-60% fewer names of the dead than actually buried in Russia."
-Thus, the BBC stated that the actual death toll could be over 35,000, counting only Russian servicemen and contractors (i.e. excluding DPR/LPR militia).
-Mediazona added that "the real toll is likely in the tens of thousands."
+According to BBC News Russian and the Mediazona news website, out of 147,252 Russian soldiers and contractors whose deaths they had documented by 14 November 2025, 4.1 percent (6,059) were officers, while 9.1 percent (13,394) were Motorized Rifle Troops and 2.7 percent (4,016) were members of the Russian Airborne Forces (VDV).
+In addition, 10.8 percent (15,847) of Russian soldiers whose deaths had been confirmed were people who were mobilized, while 12.9 percent (19,012) were convicts.
+The BBC further stated that The actual toll is likely much higher than can be determined through open sources.
+Military experts we interviewed suggest that our analysis of Russian cemeteries, war memorials, and obituaries may account for between 45% and 65% of the real death toll.
+Thus, the BBC stated that the actual death toll of Russian forces, counting only Russian servicemen and contractors (i.e. excluding DPR/LPR militia), was 226,541–327,226 by mid-November 2025.

-According to an analysis by the Center of Strategic and International Studies (CSIS), Russia suffered more combat deaths in the first year of the war than in all of its wars since World War II combined, including the Soviet and Russian wars in Afghanistan and Chechnya.
-CSIS estimated Russia suffered an average of roughly 5,000 to 5,800 military fatalities per month over the first year of the war.
-In comparison, Russia suffered somewhere between 13,000 to 25,000 fatalities in Chechnya over a period of 15 years and the Soviet Union also suffered roughly 14,000 to 16,000 combat fatalities in Afghanistan.
-Thus, according to CSIS's analysis, the average rate of Russian fatalities per month over the first year of the conflict in Ukraine was at least 25 times more than in Chechnya and at least 35 times more than in the Soviet Union's war in Afghanistan.
+The Center for Strategic and International Studies (CSIS) found that more Russian soldiers died in the first year of the war in Ukraine than in all its other wars since World War II combined, an average 5,000 to 5,800 soldiers a month, vs 13,000 to 25,000 in Chechnya over 15 years and 14,000 to 16,000 in Afghanistan.
+Thus, the first year of the Ukraine war was 25 times deadlier than Chechnya and 35 times more so than Afghanistan.